meken/gcp-bq-looker-encryption/README.md

     --kek-uri=$KEK_URI
 ```

-In order to view the encrypted data you can run a SQL query:
+You can now view the encrypted data using the following SQL query:

 ```shell
 $ bq query --use_legacy_sql=false "SELECT * FROM \`${PROJECT_ID}.${BQ_DATASET}.${BQ_TABLE}\`"